Skip to Content

 • Application for an extended permit on the basis of family ties

-• Application for an extended permit on the basis of an intimate relationship
+• Application for an extended permit on the basis of an established relationship

 • Extended permit for studies